HDMI over IP Extender with Audio

 - Everything is hooked up but nothing is working.
 What should I do?

-- I cannot detect the adapter in the USB server software.
+- I cannot detect the device in the USB server software.
 What do I do?

 - Why is my extended display black?